Entities

 Reading an existing entity into a builder

-If you have a numeric entity ID and a dataset, Entity.readFromDataset(id, ecd) reconstructs an Entity builder from the live components, so you can inspect or modify them using the same API.
+If you have a numeric entity ID and a dataset, Entity.readFromDataset(id, ecd) reconstructs an Entity builder from the live components, so you can inspect or modify them with the same API.

 EntityComponentDataset is the actual storage.
-The Entity builder calls into it; you can also use it directly when you need fine-grained control.
+The Entity builder calls into it; you can also use it directly when you need fine-grained control over the entity lifecycle:

 import { EntityComponentDataset } from "@woosh/meep-engine/src/engine/ecs/EntityComponentDataset.js";